14 Things You Must See In New Orleans

 Don’t forget to take the time to enjoy the Mississippi.
-You can walk the promenade along the river and enjoy the views and an old fashioned steamboat river cruise is at your disposal.
-You can have a historic cruise, a dinner cruise, a jazz cruise, or a daytime cruise.
-Yes, lots of choices and lots of companies offering them!
+You can walk the promenade along the river and enjoy the views or take an old fashioned steamboat river cruise.
+Choose from a historic cruise, a dinner cruise, a jazz cruise, or a daytime cruise.
 Look online before you go, or find the many kiosks by the river and docks which can give you tons of info.
 The prices range from $50 – $90 depending.
 Children are discounted, so bring the whole family.

 #10 Jackson Square &